sfotm/sfotm.github.io/about.md

 ---
 layout: page
-title: About me
+title: About
+permalink: /about/
 ---

 I am a proud Software Development Engineer at Amazon.com and an alumnus of The Ohio State University's Computer Science and Engineering Program.
 I believe that through creating intuitive and powerful software, developers will take a large part in creating the world of tomorrow.

 In my free time, I like to develop games, mobile apps, and other things.
 When I'm not in front of a computer, you can find me kayaking, exercising, or hiking.